Deep-Symmetry/afterglow/README.md

-As noted at the bottom, the web interface provides a minimal console as well, so if you are running Afterglow from a jar and just want to tweak something quickly, you can do use that:
+As noted at the bottom, the web interface provides a minimal console as well, so if you are running Afterglow from a jar and just want to tweak something quickly, you can use that:

 ![Web console](https://raw.githubusercontent.com/brunchboy/afterglow/master/doc/assets/Console.png)